Jamish/Jamish.github.io/_posts/2017-05-11-pi-printer.markdown

 * [Adafruit Tiny Thermal Receipt Printer - TTL Serial / USB](https://www.adafruit.com/product/2751) - $50 - Supports USB, and they provide a Python library.
 * [Barrel jack](https://www.adafruit.com/product/368) - $2
 * [5V Power supply](https://www.adafruit.com/product/276) - $8 - Apparently the printer can use over 1.5A of power, but the Pi Zero W only uses ~120mA at idle.
 The most CPU-intensive part of the project is resizing the image, which won't even happen while the printer is running.
-* [USB OTG Adapter](https://www.amazon.com/gp/product/B015GZOHKW) - $4 for 5 - USB A to Micro USB, for connecting the thermal printer to the Pi
+* [USB OTG Adapters](https://www.amazon.com/gp/product/B015GZOHKW) - $4 for 5 - USB A to Micro USB, for connecting the thermal printer to the Pi
 * Micro USB cable to cannibalize
 * Soldering iron, wire strippers, hot glue
 * [Monoprice Maker Select 3D Printer](https://www.monoprice.com/product?p_id=13860) with Hatchbox PLA filament.
 I can't recommend this printer enough--I've had zero issues with it.
-Out of the box, I just had to level the bed and calibrate my e-steps and it's been smooth sailing the past year and a half.
+Out of the box, I only had to level the bed and calibrate my e-steps and it's been smooth sailing the past year and a half.

 It seemed like every website was sold out of the Pi Zero W, but luckily, my local Micro Center had assloads.
 They kept them in a locked drawer, and had a pretty clever pricing scheme: $10 for one, $15 each if you buy more than one.
 Death to scalpers!
 Normal humans unite!